TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-It reveals that `duplicati` is using port 8200 and its config directory.
+It reveals that `Duplicati` is using port 8200 and its config directory.

 With this information, we can set up a `port forwarding` connection using SSH: